 Sugar Mountain

-With 20 slopes and trails, plus four tubing runs many think of Sugar Mountain first when planning a ski trip close to home.
-Sugar Mountain also offers multiple lodging options, some slope side, so you don’t have to pack up the car when you’re done skiing for the day.
-Tickets are $34-50 per person during weekdays until January 1, 2023.
-Weekends until January 1, 2023 are $34-84 per person.
+Tickets are $34-50 per person during weekdays and weekends are $34-84 per person.
 Ages three and four are free with a ticketed adult.
 Sessions are an hour and 45 minutes long.
 Kids must be ages 3 and up to tube.
 Tickets are sold first come first serve and will likely sell out.

 They also offer half or full-day ski or snowboard school for kids as young as five years old.
 Kidding Around Greenville reader Kim warned that holiday weekends can get pretty crowded so be prepared if you’re planning a trip to Sugar over Presidents’ Day Weekend this year.
 They are currently open.